Surviving an impending head-on collision with a planetary body!

 Facing the fear of dying, and knowing you have the ability to save yourself, also creates a huge amount of self-confidence ... one that seems to carry over to everything else you do in life.

-The stewardess on this flight asked me to show where the emergency exits are.
+The stewardess on this flight asked me to show everyone where the emergency exit is.

-When I made a jump in Australia the weird guys at the Brisbane Skydiving Centre tried to convince me that, because I was "down-under", I'd be falling UP to the ground (instead of falling down) ... it STILL felt like falling DOWN to me.
+When I made a jump in Australia the weird guys at the Brisbane Skydiving Centre tried convincing me that, because I was "down-under", I'd be falling UP to the ground (instead of falling down) ... it STILL felt like falling DOWN to me.